 Keep in mind that many of the national parks like Grand Canyon in Arizona offer discounts for senior visitors who are 55 or 65+ depending on the attraction.
 A lot of the major restaurants in the state also offer discounts for elderly meals.

 In addition to all these wonderful attractions, perhaps the best outdoors is right in the backyard for homebodies.
 Arizona is home to all sorts of wildlife.
 Some popular animals living in the state include coyotes, snakes, bobcats, roadrunners, and javelinas.

 Not many states offer a city for every taste.
 Each of Arizona’s cities are very diverse to suit the lifestyles of different people.
 For example, Phoenix is affordable and practical, while Scottsdale offers higher end resort-style living.
 Sedona is filled with spiritual inspiration and gorgeous sights.
 Last but not least, Flagstaff is a popular destination for those shying away from the heat.
 Since it’s at a higher elevation, it is much cooler.
-It’s also not too far from Phoenix if you ever want a change of scenery!
+It’s also not too far from Phoenix and Maricopa County if you ever want a change of scenery!